v0lta/JTrace/README.md

 final World world variable in src.main.Renderer.java

 ## More information
+A false color dragon teaser is shown below.
 A more detailed description of this project can be found in the file detailedReport.pdf

 ![alt text](https://github.com/v0lta/JTrace/blob/master/falseColorDragon.png)